- 5.1–5.9 in

 Least Sandpipers flock with other shorebirds during fall migration and winter, including Western Sandpipers, Semipalmated Sandpipers, Sanderlings, and Dunlin.
 They roost in marsh vegetation near feeding areas, usually scattered in small groups.
 Early in the breeding season, males display for females by calling noisily and making a fast circular flight with bursts of wingbeats and glides, ending with a diving descent to the ground.
 Males defend their display areas against other males by fighting: they may land on each other’s backs, spar with their feet, and chase each other.
 Once paired up for the breeding season, they become less aggressive toward other males.
 Males and females share incubation, with females incubating in the evening and males taking a longer shift that lasts the rest of the day.
 The pair is monogamous and stays together until the female abandons the brood.
 The chicks feed themselves, but the male often stays with them until they fledge, keeping predators at bay.
 Nest predators include Common Ravens, crows, gulls, Sandhill Cranes, jaegers, Short-eared Owls, arctic foxes, and red foxes.

-Least Sandpipers have a wide range and are numerous, but their populations are declining.
+Least Sandpipers are widespread and numerous.
+A 2012 study estimates a continental population of 700,000 birds.
+Populations appear stable, but may have experienced declines over the last few decades.
+Least Sandpiper rates a 10 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds Watch List.
 Through the early twentieth century Least Sandpipers were among the many small sandpipers shot by commercial hunters on the Atlantic coast, but their numbers recovered after the Migratory Bird Treaty Act in 1918.
 Today, one of their biggest conservation concerns is wetland degradation and destruction.
 Populations in western and central Canada are thought to be stable, but those in eastern North America are declining.
 Between 1974 and 1991, the fall migration count in eastern Canada fell by 3 percent per year.
 The Maritime Provinces population dropped by 15.8 percent annually from 1974–1998.
 Because their breeding range is broad and remote, it’s likely the declines are happening at other points in their life cycle, such as from losses of wetland habitat on their migration routes and wintering grounds.
 Since Least Sandpipers are widespread and hard to distinguish from other small sandpipers during surveys, they have not been targeted for specific management by groups such as the Western Hemisphere Shorebird Reserve Network, but they will likely benefit from general protection of shorebird habitat.

 Long-distance migrant.
 Least Sandpipers migrate in a broad swath across North America.
 Eastern populations probably fly 1,800-2,500 miles nonstop over the ocean to South America.
 Western populations migrate through interior North America or down the Pacific coast.